afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/Prepreprocessing_I.rst

 that is to including snapshots of terminals and autoimages along the way.

-The purposes of this set of scripts are to:
+The purposes of this set of scripts are:

-* convert DICOMs to NIFTIs, putting (0, 0, 0) at the volume's center
+* to convert DICOMs to NIFTIs, putting (0, 0, 0) at the volume's
-  of mass (useful for alignment, viewing, rotating)
+  center of mass (useful for alignment, viewing, rotating) and giving all the same orientation (in particular, one with "x,y,z"-ordered coordinates, making the application of transformations simpler)

 * to allow the DWIs to be viewed, quality-checked and filtered according to the user's judgment (e.g., remove dropout volumes